LSEG-API-Samples/Example.WebSocketAPI.Python.MRN/README.md

 ## Overview

 This example shows how to writing the [Elektron WebSocket API](https://developers.refinitiv.com/elektron/websocket-api) application to subscribe Machine Readable News (MRN) from Thomson Reuters Enterprise Platform (TREP).
-The example just connects to TREP via a WebSocket connection, then subscribes and display MRN News data in a console.
-The project are implemented with Python language, but the main concept for consuming and assembling MRN News messages are the same for all technologies.
+The example just connects to TREP via a WebSocket connection, then subscribes and display MRN News data in a console and .
+The project are implemented with Python language for both console and Jupyter Notebook applications, but the main concept for consuming and assembling MRN News messages are the same for all technologies.

 *Note:* The news message is in UTF-8 JSON string format.
 Some news messages that contains special unicode character may not be able to show in Windows OS console (cmd, git bash, powershell, etc) due to the OS limitation.
 Those messages will be print as ```UnicodeEncodeError exception.
 Cannot decode unicode character``` message in a console instead.